CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── Survival Analysis.ipynb          <- Jupyter notebook to data exploration and create visualization.
+├── Survival Analysis.ipynb          <- Jupyter notebook to data exploration, survival analysis and create visualization.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         survival_of_notability and configuration for tools like black